 Put your scripts in the control panel

-Because the custom header and footer are not loaded on mobile devices, custom scripts will need to be added into the Control Panel's Custom HTML so they will work in all devices.
-Custom HTML can be used to include third party widgets, links to additional CSS files, and unique meta tags.
-Additional information can be found in our article about custom HTML.
+Because the custom header and footer are not loaded on mobile devices, custom scripts will need to be added into the control panel's Custom HTML so they will work on all devices.
+Custom HTML can be used to include third-party widgets, links to additional CSS files, and unique meta tags.
+Additional information can be found in our article about branding with HTML.

-MindTouch comes with a few reusable components such as horizontal navigation, drop-downs, and several container styles.
-Making use of these components will save you time when creating custom headers, footers, and content.
+MindTouch comes with a few reusable components such as horizontal navigation, drop-down links and several container styles.
+Making use of these components will save you time when creating custom headers, footers and content.

 A horizontal navigation menu is as easy as adding the proper HTML structure and class names.
 All responsive resizing is calculated in the product CSS.

 <nav class="elm-nav my-custom-class"> <div class="elm-nav-container"> <ol> <li><a href="#">Link one</a></li> <li><a href="#">Link two</a></li> <li><a href="#">Link three</a></li> <li><a href="#">Link four</a></li> </ol> </div> </nav>